Solution92/Analysis-of-Israeli-Palestinian-Conflict-from-2000-to-2023-Using-Power-BI/README.md

         ELSE gender
     END;

--- check if the table is updated
+-- Check if the table is updated
 SELECT DISTINCT gender FROM War;

 --Remove/Update 'Null" values'